randomtruffles/Dominion_League/rules.md

 ### <a name="5.8"></a>5.8.
 Other tournaments

-<a name="5.8.1"></a>5.8.1.
 Games played for other tournaments may not be counted as Dominion League games.

 ## <a name="6"></a>6.
 Scheduling